Temporary fencing: Australia

 WorkSafe inspectors regularly check worksites for compliance.
-Insecure and/or non complying temporary fencing, like clamps/brackets missing, or unstable installations —can attract fines from tens of thousands of dollars, to more than $2 million for where the risk of injury or death has occurred.
-Other consequences can be enforced site shutdowns, and legal liability for injuries or trespassing.
+Insecure or non-complying temporary fencing—such as missing clamps or unstable installations—can attract significant fines.
+Penalties range from tens of thousands of dollars to more than $2 million in cases where there is risk of injury or death.
+Other consequences can include enforced site shutdowns and legal liability for injuries or trespassing.

-Insurance companies in various countries now have clauses in their policies where if a temporary fence has not been maintained in a secure manner, it can void insurance claims where their sites have been burgled or vandalised.
-This adds another layer of importance for companies to ensure their temporary fences are secure, and not missing clamps, for example.
+Insurance companies in various countries now include clauses in their policies where if a temporary fence has not been maintained in a secure manner, it can void insurance claims where sites have been burgled or vandalised.
+This adds another layer of importance for companies to ensure their temporary fences are secure and properly maintained.

+United States

+In the United States, the Occupational Safety and Health Administration (OSHA) outlines requirements for construction site access control under 29 CFR 1926.
+Construction zones must be adequately secured to limit unauthorized access and protect both the public and those working inside the site.

+United Kingdom

+In the United Kingdom, the Construction (Design and Management) Regulations 2015 (CDM 2015) is the primary legislation governing health and safety management at construction sites.
+Temporary fencing is an essential aspect of site security and safety, as it helps protect workers, visitors, and the public from potential hazards.

-Innovations in Temporary Fencing
+Innovations in temporary fencing

-New developments in temporary fencing have amongst other things, focused on sustainability, increased security, and speed and ease of installation.
+New developments in temporary fencing have focused on sustainability, increased security, and speed and ease of installation.
 Some systems now have panels and blocks (feet) made from recycled materials.
-Some other innovations are tool-free, clamp-free, interlocking panel designs that allow for faster setup time and improved security, by reducing the risk of panels being removed by authorised people.
-For example, an interlocking temporary fencing system called NO THRU has been recognised by Good Design Australia for its contribution to site security and ease of use.
+Some other innovations are tool-free, clamp-free, interlocking panel designs that allow for faster setup time and improved security by reducing the risk of panels being removed by unauthorised people.
+An example is the No Thru interlocking temporary fencing system.